ZupIT/beagle-docs/content/en/overview.md

 }
 ```

 Most components have this attribute, and it's responsible for an important Beagle feature: **developers have control *through backend* on UI positioning**.
 You can experience that by changing the `flexDirection` attribute to **`ROW`** in Playground, and you will see the same views positioned horizontally.
-In your real application, you can deploy this exact change in the backend, and it will be reflected *immediately* in the frontend – even on mobile platforms, you don't need mobile store updates.
+In your real application, you can deploy this exact change in the backend, and it will be reflected *immediately* in the frontend – even on mobile platforms, you don't need store updates.

 > Many tools built in-house for Server Driven UI don't allow this kind of power over a UI positioning and this comes out of the box with Beagle.

-In the example *Container*, we are using 3 styling attributes: `flex`, `size`, and `backgroundColor`.
+In the example's *Container*, we are using 3 styling attributes: `flex`, `size`, and `backgroundColor`.
 There are other options as well, you can see them [in the Style section]({{< ref path="api/widget.md#style-attributes" >}}).

 #### Flex

 The `flex` attribute allows you to **use the same Layout Engine on different platforms**.
 This can be a huge win for your team because all platforms will be positioning views according to the same rules, and you won't need to "duplicate" layout logic for each platform.

-- If you are familiar with web development, you probably know how to use `flex`.
-It is used as a cross-platform [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp).
-To accomplish this behind the scenes, Beagle uses a library called [**Yoga**](https://yogalayout.com), a C++ cross-platform library developed by Facebook and also used in other projects (e.g: React Native).
+- If you have experience with web development, you probably already know how to use `flex`, since it is used as a cross-platform [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp).
+To accomplish this, Beagle uses a library called [**Yoga**](https://yogalayout.com), a cross-platform library developed in C++ by Facebook, and also used in other projects (e.g: React Native).

 - If you are not familiar with Flexbox, check out [the positioning section]({{< ref path="resources/components-positioning/_index.md" >}}), and the [Yoga's documentation](https://yogalayout.com/docs) for more details.